 A felony represents a serious offense, one that can have a lasting impact on your life.
 In the absence of the charge’s dismissal or your exoneration in court, the consequences of a felony can follow you for a lifetime.
 A broad spectrum of crimes count as felonies, and the state of Florida categorizes them in five different ways.
 Punishment for felonies ranges from a short stay in jail, to life imprisonment, or even death.
 Bail for felonies is typically much higher than that for misdemeanors.
-Regardless, should you need a felony bond in Cocoa, FL, count on the expert team at Tom Culbreth Bail Bonds.
+Regardless, should you need a felony bond in Cocoa and Palm Bay, FL, count on the expert team at Tom Culbreth Bail Bonds.
 We’re available whenever you need us at 321-638-2245.

 Types of Felonies in Florida